auth0/docs/articles/client-platforms/angular2/07-authorization.md

 ## Done!

-You have implement one of the availables way to add authorization to your app.
+You have implement one of the available ways to add authorization to your app.